 The best Christmas markets (Marché de Noel or Weihnachtsmarkt) to visit in Switzerland are in Basel, Bern, Geneva, Montreux, Pilatus, St Gallen, and Zurich.
 However, in 2020, most were canceled or several in the German-speaking part of the Swiss confederation are planning to remain open.

 In recent years, many Swiss cities have introduced Christmas markets to bring some holiday cheer to the December advent period.
 Very few Christmas markets in Switzerland can claim the long tradition of German Advent markets and most are much smaller and less lively.
 The Christmas lights in many Swiss cities are spectacularly beautiful and often stay switched on until mid-January.
 Well-known Christmas markets (Weihnachtsmärkte) in German-speaking Switzerland are in Basel, Bern, St Gallen, and Zurich while Montreux (pictured above) on Lake Geneva has the most famous Marché de Noël in French-speaking Switzerland.
 Mt Pilatus and Rochers-de-Naye have Christmas markets on Alpine peaks.
 Many ski resorts have small markets that may stay open past Christmas Day.

 The Top Christmas Markets in Switzerland in 2020

-The best Christmas markets in Switzerland are to a large extent an invention by local cities and the Swiss tourism industry.
+The best Christmas markets in Switzerland are to a large extent recent inventions by local cities and the Swiss tourism industry.
 Very few Swiss Christmas markets can claim a history much longer than two decades but the markets are now a well-established part of the Advent period.
 Larger cities have the better-known markets but many smaller towns and especially Alpine ski-resorts also have smaller markets to entertain visitors.

 Famous Christmas markets in Switzerland that were in early October still planning to open in December 2020 include:

 - Basel – the Basler Weihnacht has around 150 stalls in the old town and a claim to the longest Christmas street in Europe (Dresden claims something similar so no doubt a closer investigation of the fine print will reveal the truth!).

 - Bern – the Berner Weihnachtsmärkte are held on squares inside the beautiful old town of the Swiss capital.